 In terms of my personal background, I am a criminal lawyer with 15 years' experience litigating cases at all levels of court.
 Exemplary that SABA is an inclusive group that works with other able organizations, in addition to being a contributor to SABA's advocacy group, I am also the chair of the Canadian Muslim Lawyers Association, and a contributing member of the Criminal Lawyers' Association.
 I'm pleased to hear that you have invited them in order to hear their views as well.

 With respect to my contribution today, I wish to address one specific area of the bill, the proposed repeal of section 176 of the Criminal Code.
-The 's office has come to the conclusion that, one, this law's protection for ministers and clergy under paragraphs 176(1)(a) and 176(1)(b) is under-inclusive, and two, that it is redundant in the sense that other provisions of the Criminal Code are capable of meeting the same objective by way of criminal offences such as threats and assault.
+The Minister of Justice's office has come to the conclusion that, one, this law's protection for ministers and clergy under paragraphs 176(1)(a) and 176(1)(b) is under-inclusive, and two, that it is redundant in the sense that other provisions of the Criminal Code are capable of meeting the same objective by way of criminal offences such as threats and assault.

 My goal today is to provide some objective input about the pros and cons of the proposed repeal.
 First, let me turn to the issue of the under-inclusivity of this section.
 I agree that the language in paragraphs 176(1)(a) and (b) could be more inclusive.
 To better reflect the multicultural heritage of our nation the words “clergymen” or “minister” could be amended to state “a religious leader”.
 This way the section would read “everyone who (a) by threats or force unlawfully obstructs or prevents, or endeavours to obstruct or prevent, a religious leader from celebrating divine service, or performing any other function in connection with his calling”.
 That is a straightforward way to bridge the gap and make this provision more inclusive.

 Second, let me address the issue of redundancy.
 In that context I'll speak about paragraphs 176(1)(a) and 176(1)(b) first.
-The is correct that the Criminal Code already covers assaults and threats, and that the sentencing sections in the code indicate that crimes committed for bias or hate are aggravating factors on sentencing.
+The Minister of Justice is correct that the Criminal Code already covers assaults and threats, and that the sentencing sections in the code indicate that crimes committed for bias or hate are aggravating factors on sentencing.
 As a criminal barrister I embrace the repeal of redundant criminal laws, but timing is everything.
 We cannot be blind that the current climate of increased incidents of hate, specifically at places of worship, supports that religious leaders may be in need of more, not less, focused protection.
 There is no doubt that synagogues, mosques, and temples are being targeted by hate groups.
 Those institutions also house schools where many children spend their days.

 For instance, in March 2017 a bomb threat was called into Toronto's Downtown Jewish Community School, a kindergarten to grade 6 school located inside Miles Nadal Jewish Community Centre.
 In the preceding weeks, 20 bomb threats were called in across North America to various Jewish centres, including in Vancouver.
 Similarly, the massacre at the Centre culturel islamique de Québec, which killed six and injured 19 in January 2017, is a stark reminder that religious institutions and their leaders are a focal point of hatred.
 Some people may counter that other criminal laws are able to deal with those heinous acts.
 However, keep in mind that the mass shooting at the mosque in Quebec was predated by a pig's head being left at the door of the same mosque six months earlier.